I KNEW RECRUITING HAD HAD A DOWNTURN HOWEVER.

 Chairman: David Lines.
 Secretary: Harry Harrison 36 Barretts Road Langwarrin South Vic 3911

 Telephone Harry 03-9728-3200 Email:email@example.com

 UK Association The Association is moving along positively.
-Members will receive a membership card through Brenda Chitty the Australian Financial Administrator for the Association.
+Members will receive a 2019 endorsement for their membership card in the next gazette.
+Dues are payable through Brenda Chitty the Australian Financial Administrator for the Association.

 We the Victorian Division wish the Chairman Colin Gent the committee and all members a Merry Christmas and a Happy New Year.

 General Business 1) The kick off meeting will be held on Sunday 20th.
 January 2019 At a cost of $36 pp, at the FNMC Catering will be as it was last year.By Cheryl of Gourmet Catering.
 Those wishing to attend please contact Chairman David or Secretary HarryH with numbers attending, guests are welcome.

 2) There was a good attendance for Remembrance Day.
 The 100th Anniversary of the Armistice declared in 1918.